xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/concepts.md

 ## Terminology

-The XCDL component architecture involves a number of key concepts, presented below.
+The xCDL component architecture involves a number of key concepts, presented below.

 ### Metadata

-In the context of XCDL, metadata (generally defined as _data about data_) is additional data about the software project, to define build settings, dependencies, options, etc. Metadata is stored in various separate files, usually with names starting with dots, like `.xcdl.json`.
+In the context of xCDL, metadata (generally defined as _data about data_) is additional data about the software project, to define build settings, dependencies, options, etc. Metadata is stored in various separate files, usually with names starting with dots, like `.xcdl.json`.

 ### Components